-- 32.1.1.
-Copy of grade report evidencing completion of the course work with a grade of C or better. - Itemized receipts showing items claimed for reimbursement - Items qualifying for reimbursement include:
+- 31.1.1 Copy of grade report evidencing completion of the course work with a grade of C or better.

+- Itemized receipts showing items claimed for reimbursement

+- Items qualifying for reimbursement include:

-Tuition (in-state only)
+- Tuition (in-state only)

-Required textbooks
+- Required textbooks

-Required supplies
+- Required supplies

-Parking permits
+- Parking permits

-Other related expenses
+- Other related expenses

 - Items NOT qualifying for reimbursement include:

-Medical service fee
+- Medical service fee

-Mileage
+- o Mileage

-Items not required by the instructor
+- o Items not required by the instructor

-- 32.2.
-The maximum amount eligible for reimbursement will be \$958.14 per fiscal year.
-Effective July 1, 2018, the City agrees to increase this amount by 3.0% per fiscal year for subsequent years during the term of this MOU.
+- 31.2 The maximum amount eligible for reimbursement will be \$1,050.00 per fiscal year.
 The City will observe the IRS regulations concerning the taxability of education reimbursement in effect at the time of the request for reimbursement.
 Tuition Education Plans must be preapproved by the Chief of Police no later than January, for the upcoming year.